Sciences Po: Poitiers

-Reims campus
+Reims

 The Reims campus opened in September 2010.
 It is housed in the 17th century College des Jesuits.
-Despite being the most recent campus, it is the largest of the regional campuses of Sciences Po, with over 1,600 undergraduate.
+Despite being the most recent campus, it is the largest of the regional campuses of Sciences Po, with over 1,600 undergraduates.
+Over half of their students are international.
+The campus offers two regional specialisations, one on North America (taught in English) and the other on Africa (taught in French).
+Additionally, through a partnership with the University of Reims Champagne-Ardenne (URCA), the Reims Campus offers a dual degree in social sciences & humanities and life sciences entitled "Environment, Society, Sustainability."
+The elective languages offered are English, Spanish, German, Italian or Arabic, and French as a foreign language for students who do not have a B1 level of French.

 Organisation

 Governance

 Sciences Po operates under a dual governance model composed of two entities: the Fondation nationale des sciences politiques (FNSP), a private non-profit foundation, and the Institut d’études politiques de Paris or Paris Institute of Political Studies, a public higher education institution.
 These two bodies constitute Sciences Po, which is the official term used to designate them collectively.

 The FNSP is responsible for the strategic direction and administrative and financial management of Sciences Po.
 It is administered by a board of directors.

 The role of the Paris Institute of Political Studies is to ensure teaching, research and library services, like all international research universities.
 Its governing bodies consist of the Board of Directors, the Student Life and Education Committee and the Academic Board.

-The Executive Committee is the institution’s operational steering committee.
-It brings together the directors of Sciences Po’s various divisions and offices under the authority of the President of Sciences Po.
-The Executive Committee implements the strategic direction and makes operational decisions on running and managing the institution.
+The executive committee is the institution's operational steering committee.
+It brings together the directors of Sciences Po's various divisions and offices under the authority of the President of Sciences Po.
+The executive committee implements the strategic direction and makes operational decisions on running and managing the institution.

 Finances

-Sciences Po's resources have grown threefold over the past 15 years, from €55 million in 2000 to €128 million in 2010 to €197 million in 2018.

-The French government’s support for the institution, in the form of structural public subsidies, has increased from €36 million in 2000 to €69.3 million in 2018.
-At the same time, growth in the institution's own resources has led to a gradual decline in the relative share of public funds in Sciences Po's overall budget.
-This figure has decreased by more than one-third, from 66% in 2000 to approximately 35% in 2018.

 Sciences Po's own resources have grown significantly.
 They have been multiplied by six: from €18.3 million in 2000 to €127.2 million in 2018.
 These resources now account for a majority of the budget.

+The school's development under Richard Descoings led it to contract a €68 million debt by 2010.
 The institution took on a debt of €191 million in 2016 in order to fund the acquisition of its new Paris campus and undertake the restoration of the site.
 This debt is partially guaranteed by the Paris City Council.